8.0 Telephone 8.0 Telephone

 8.2.2 Target Audience Exclusion

-a) The following categories of potential telephone recipients MUST* be excluded:
+a) The following categories of potential telephone recipients MUST*be excluded from marketing calls:

 b) A recipient MUST NOT* be called using an automated dialling system (i.e. a system that can dial a series of numbers automatically and play a recorded message) unless the recipient has consented to this.